8 Password Storage Best Practices

 Hiding information in an unrecognizable format is a centuries-old practice that is also one of the most secure password storage practices accessible.
 Encrypting passwords and other sensitive data renders them unreadable or unusable to hackers, potentially reducing the risks of a data breach.

-7. Use a password manager.
+7. Use an encrypted password manager.

 A password storage manager enables you to rapidly and simply implement best practices for password storage security.
 Automated generated passwords are secure and encrypted for password sharing and password storage in order to safeguard your details from hackers.
-The best password managers make using unprotected browser password managers and frequently changing your password a thing of the past.
+The best-encrypted password managers make using unprotected browser password managers and frequently changing your password a thing of the past.

 8. Use 2-factor authentication (2FA)